shimamchan/codecard/terminal/README.md

 	npm install
 	npm run start

+Follow OS build specific instructions [here](https://electronjs.org/docs/development).
+* For Windows you must install using the following flags:
+	`npm install --global --production windows-build-tools`

 ### Complie
 If you want to compile the Electron app use [electron-packager](https://github.com/electron-userland/electron-packager).
-Make sure you are in the terminal direc
+Make sure you are in the terminal directory.

 	npm install electron-packager -g
 	electron-packager . codecard-terminal